enderandpeter/win-a2enmod/README.md

 [Virtual Host]: http://httpd.apache.org/docs/2.4/vhosts/

   __a2dismod site__
-* _site_ - The conf file to moved to sites-disabled
+* _site_ - The conf file to move to sites-disabled
 * _-norestart_ - Don't restart the web server on completion

 Move the specified site's conf file to ServerRoot\conf\sites-available from ServerRoot\conf\sites-enabled.